cardano-foundation/cardano-academy/courses/CBCA/2-advanced_blockchain_concepts/3-double_spending_attack/README.md

 </details>

 ### Select two correct statements about how to avoid double-spending attacks.
+1. If malicious actors control 5% of a network's power, the user should wait for five blocks new before confirming a transaction
+1. The number of blocks the user needs to wait for will be the same for all transactions
 1. Waiting before confirming a transaction assures the user that a fork will not appear in the blockchain and that the tokens are indeed theirs
-1. The number of blocks the user needs to wait for will be the same for all transactions
 1. The number of blocks the user should wait for before accepting a transaction depends on the block generation power held by potential attackers
-1. If malicious actors control 5% of a network's power, the user should wait for five blocks new before confirming a transaction

 <details><summary>See correct answer</summary>

-1. Waiting before confirming a transaction assures the user that a fork will not appear in the blockchain and that the tokens are indeed theirs
+3. Waiting before confirming a transaction assures the user that a fork will not appear in the blockchain and that the tokens are indeed theirs
-3. The number of blocks the user should wait for before accepting a transaction depends on the block generation power held by potential attacker
+4. The number of blocks the user should wait for before accepting a transaction depends on the block generation power held by potential attacker
 </details>

 ### To mitigate against a double spending attack, the honest user must wait for a certain amount of time, or a certain number of blocks, after receiving a transaction before accepting it as valid.
 This time depends on the transaction amount.